anxpara/projectrix/README.md

 # Summary

 Dom projection has many uses, such as view transitions, FLIP animations, UI walkthroughs, css-oriented puzzle games, and art.
-However, the best implementations of this tricky math technique are hidden behind apis that are specific to a given use-case, or technology.
+However, implementations of this tricky math technique are usually hidden behind apis that prescribe a specific use-case or technology.

-Projectrix provides a pure function that returns the styles needed to align a target element to a subject, as well as the styles needed to align it to its original state.
+Projectrix provides **getProjection()**, a pure function that returns the styles needed to align a target element to a subject, as well as the styles needed to align it to its original state.
 Use the projected styles however you want; if animation is your goal, the projection can be spread directly into Anime.js, Motion One, or your preferred animation engine.

+Also provided:
+* **measureSubject()**, a pure function that records a subject's position and shape in case the subject and target cannot coexist (e.g. a FLIP animation where the subject is the target's past)
+* **setInlineStyles()**, a convenient function that sets a target to match a projection
+* **clearInlineStyles()**, a function that clears the styles from setInlineStyles

 ###### See all demos here: https://tg.projectrix.dev/demos